 Imagine getting on a train on a winter morning, everybody wrapped in their puffy coats, salty and bleary-eyed.
 There’s one seat left… between two dudes who definitely appear to be obnoxious.
 But hey, it’s a seat, so you take it.
 Yet, when you sit, you get the sense both of these guys regard YOU as the asshole.
 Now imagine that morning lasts for a few months.
 This is winter in New Jersey, starring Philly and New York as your bus buddies.

 Pennsylvania has something of a split winter personality.
 In the east, you have more of the sharp-elbowed, horn-honking, battery-in-your-face-even-if-you’re-Santa kind of winter depression.
-Farther inland it’s a bit more of a Midwestern mentality, a kind of “let’s hunker down and get through this” mindset that leads to stuff like just cramming a bunch of French fries inside a sandwich because you’ve basically given up, and losing count of how many pierogies you’ve consumed before deciding that must means it’s time to start over and order more pierogies.
+Further inland, it’s a bit more of a Midwestern mentality—a kind of “let’s hunker down and get through this” mindset that leads to stuff like cramming a bunch of French fries inside a sandwich because you’ve basically given up, and losing count of how many pierogies you’ve consumed before deciding that it’s time to start over and order more pierogies.

 Unlike the issues in generalizing the climates of some of these large states, Rhode Island suffers from the opposite sort of problem—it basically just gets a little bit of whatever Mass and Connecticut are having.
-Also, you can’t enjoy Del’s Frozen Lemonades when your car is buried under 28in of snow and they’ve completely shut down 295 AND the Providence Place mall.
+Also, you can’t enjoy Del’s Frozen Lemonade when your car is buried under 28in of snow and they’ve completely shut down 295 AND the Providence Place Mall.

-New Yorkers have a way of vacillating between bragging about their comparatively mild winters relative to some of your other northern metropolises (your Bostons, your Chicagos), and then switching into “STOP WHAT YOU’RE DOING NOW AND BEHOLD OUR PLIGHT” mode when some serious weather comes their way.
-Meanwhile Buffalo’s up there under some 30ft of lake-effect snow, just alternating between hours-long shoveling escapades and quiet moments by the fireplace spent softly crying about Scott Norwood while taking shots of Frank’s.
+New Yorkers have a way of vacillating between bragging about their comparatively mild winters relative to other northern metropolises (Boston, Chicago), and switching into “STOP WHAT YOU’RE DOING NOW AND BEHOLD OUR PLIGHT” mode when some serious weather comes their way.
+Meanwhile, Buffalo’s up there under some 30ft of lake-effect snow, just alternating between hours-long shoveling escapades and quiet moments by the fireplace spent softly crying about said shoveling escapades while taking generous shots of Frank’s.

 All of the brutal parts of the New England winter with none of the ski perks.
 And yes, we’re counting Mohawk, Ski Sundown, AND Mount Southington.